 On the flip side, to Williams point, there are times when we genuinely aren’t ready.
 Just as Clint Eastwood’s character in Magnum Force famously said, “A man’s got to know his limitations,” so too does a woman.
 In fact, a healthy respect for our limitations is itself a form of competence.
 It’s also what keeps more of us from winding up on other end of the confidence continuum alongside those who are afflicted with a lesser-known but arguably far more dangerous condition known as Irrational Self-Confidence Syndrome (ISC) – a wonderfully apt term coined by former Rocky Mountain News reporter Erica Heath to describe the unjustifiably confident.

-If you’ve ever watched contestants audition for shows like American Idol or America’s Got Talent then you’ve seen people who seem unable to recognize the true limitation of their talents.
+If you’ve watched contestants audition for shows like America’s Got Talent, then you’ve seen people who seem unable to recognize the true limitation of their talents.
 On television it’s comical.
 But it’s not so funny if you’ve ever had to work with or under a poor performer who can talk a good game.

 To be clear: this is not the same as the healthy confidence that comes from accepting that you can’t possibly know everything but jumping in anyway.
 Rather it’s about 1) recognizing that the world would be a better place if more people respected where their expertise and experience ends and someone else’s begins and 2) embraced the idea that you are both capable of figuring things out as you go along and that, with obvious exceptions like performing surgery or flying a 747, it really is okay to do so.
 That kind of confidence is not only a good thing, it’s essential in overcoming impostor feelings.

 In other tweets Williams framed her no-go decision to anchor, not in terms of readiness or qualifications, but rather as a matter of personal choice, writing: